 When a computer imitates the human way of learning, we talk about machine learning.

 How did machine learning come about?
-Stimulated and inspired by neuronal processes in the brain, the first ideas and projects in the field of artificial intelligence emerged half a century ago.
+Inspired by neuronal processes in the brain, the first ideas and projects in the field of artificial intelligence emerged half a century ago.
 Machine learning quickly emerged as a key technology.

 Today we come daily with artificial intelligence even if we don't even notice it.
 In the form of personalized product recommendations when shopping online, facial recognition when unlocking our smartphone, or spam filters for our e-mail programs - due to the leaps and bounds in computing capacity and enormously large amounts of data Today, machine learning simplifies our everyday lives and the Professional life.

-We explain to you what Machine Learning is exactly, which types are distinguished and how you and your company can gain competitive advantages with artificial intelligence.
+We explain exactly what machine learning is, the different types and how your company can gain a competitive edge with artificial intelligence.

 What does Machine Learning mean?

-Machine learning is a subfield of artificial intelligence and enables technical systems such as computers or algorithms to learn automatically from patterns and to develop further step by step.
+Machine learning is a process in which Subfield of artificial intelligence and enables technical systems such as computers or algorithms to automatically learn from patterns and gradually develop further.
 The more data points are added and the more often learning takes place, the more accurately the algorithm makes assignments and predictions.

 Sophisticated algorithms form the basis for these automated learning processes.
-One can imagine a kind of construction manual as a sequence of steps and rules with the help of which a task is solved.
-These algorithms are applied to existing data sets and independently recognize patterns and regularities in order to subsequently derive suitable solution approaches.
+This can be thought of as a kind of Building instructions as a sequence of steps and rules which are used to solve a task.
+These algorithms are applied to existing data sets and independently recognize patterns and regularitiesin order to subsequently derive suitable solutions.

-The accuracy of the algorithm's decisions is not initially very high, but increases over time and with each repeated run.
-The knowledge gained can then be generalized and applied to new, unknown data sets, for example, to make predictions.
+The accuracy of the decisions made by the algorithm is not very high at first, but increases over time and with each repeated run.
+The knowledge gained can then be generalized and can then also be applied to new, unknown data sets, for example to make predictions.

-Machine learning models therefore generate knowledge on the basis of experience already gained.
-This characteristic offers enormous potential and distinguishes machine learning from traditional programming.
+Machine learning models therefore generate knowledge on the basis of previous experience.
+This feature offers enormous potential and distinguishes machine learning from traditional programming.
 There, the rules according to which algorithms generate solutions to problems are programmed and applied by humans by hand.

 In the course of digitalization and in the age of Big Data However, the amount of data produced is far too large to develop suitable algorithms for each problem manually.
 Therefore, more and more companies are using machine learning to work more efficiently and faster.